friedue/course_RNA-seq2015/README.md

 ![](https://raw.githubusercontent.com/friedue/course_RNA-seq2015/master/03_boxplots_TIN.png)

-`RSeQC`'s TIN module was run on 4 different BAM files, each obtained from human RNA-seq experiments where the RNA quality was deliberately modified to generate RINs of low (0), medium and high (9) quality.
+`RSeQC`'s TIN module was run on 4 different BAM files, each obtained from human RNA-seq experiments where the RNA quality was deliberately modified to generate RINs of low (0), medium, and high (9) quality.
 In principle, the _in silico_ determined TIN score should correlate very well with the original RIN.
-You can read more about it in the [recent publication](http://www.ncbi.nlm.nih.gov/pubmed/26234653) of the _in silico_ RIN.
+You can read more about it in the [recent publication](http://www.ncbi.nlm.nih.gov/pubmed/26234653) of the _in silico_ RIN method.

-`RSeQC`'s output files are `.xls` files, which you can find in the respective folder.
+`RSeQC`'s output files are `.xls` files, which you can find in the respective [folder](https://github.com/friedue/course_RNA-seq2015/tree/master/03_mRIN_input).
 Download those files into your working directory as well as the `.R` script and have a go at the boxplots.

 [return to course material website at WCMC](http://chagall.med.cornell.edu/RNASEQcourse/)